boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 ![NB-IoT no-response small message](./nb-iot-psm-no-response-small.png)

-This chart shows the wakeup from PSM with RAI to send one small message without response.
+This chart shows the wakeup from PSM with RAI to send one small message (200 bytes) without response.

 It takes about 2.7s, with an average current of 26mA at 5V.
 That results in 0.075 mWh per message.
 Sending every hour a message reduces the runtime of a Thingy:91 then to 818 days.
 Very close to the value or a wakeup without sending a message.

 ![NB-IoT no-response](./nb-iot-psm-no-response.png)

-This chart shows the wakeup from PSM with RAI to send one message without response.
+This chart shows the wakeup from PSM with RAI to send one normal message (400 bytes) without response.

 It takes about 2.9s, with an average current of 26mA at 5V.
 That results in 0.1 mWh per message.
 Sending every hour a message reduces the runtime of a Thingy:91 then to 730 days.